 If you feel that your blades are abnormally dull, or they’re making an unusual noise when cutting grass, then stop using them immediately- it’s important to take care of these issues right away so as not to cause more damage.

-In general, it is good idea to replace your blades every six months or so even if they appear to be in good condition.
+In general, it is a good idea to replace your blades every six months or so even if they appear to be in good condition.

 Of course, if your blades are dull, you can sharpen them yourself.
 Most electric lawn mowers still allow you to sharpen your blades.